iamnoah/compute-js/README.md

 My first exposure to computes was in [CanJS](http://canjs.us).
 As far as I know [KnockoutJS](http://knockoutjs.com/) first came up with the idea.

 [Steve Shipman](https://github.com/sshipman) coined the term "compute nature" and generally gives me great, thoughtful feedback on my code.
 Thanks Doc.

+We ended up using this at Spredfast, and the resulting iteration and hardening made a much better library.
+Thanks to my employer for their contribution to open source.